 Not surprisingly, disputes over lost labor efficiency are often very contentious.
 Many analysts are not principled or careful in their presentations of data.
 Attractive charts or graphs that illustrate a correlation with the cited issue may be persuasive or generate sympathy in a negotiation, but when parties view the root cause of inefficiency differently, the underlying analysis is often too insufficient to be persuasive.

 For example, a highway contractor may cite a change in work schedule for road paving, from day to night shift, as having affected productivity and therefore lost efficiency due to poor visibility and crew fatigue working at night.
 However, if no similar work was ever performed in the daytime (providing a measured mile) or if the change in schedule was offered as a potential benefit to the contractor due to reduced traffic (unclear causes), the issues may be difficult to resolve.

-When faced with presenting a loss of efficiency analysis or reviewing and assessing one, careful analysis and expertise is needed.
-The parties involved should draw from the best data available in the project record and tie into real-time observations from those who were there.
-These steps offer the best chance for satisfactory resolution.
+When faced with presenting a loss of efficiency analysis or reviewing and assessing one, careful analysis and expertise are needed.
+The parties involved should draw from the best data available in the project record and tie it into real-time observations from those who were there.
+These steps offer the best chance for a satisfactory resolution.

 With that said, however, it is clear that the industry needs better tools to measure efficiency and some potential solutions will be shared in the next blog post.